John Duryea: Family

 His brother, Robert Francis Duryea, Jr (1921–2001), also a priest in the Roman Catholic Church, was excommunicated in 1971 and laicized after having disclosed a seven-year marriage (Lualan Adele O'Connor) and five-year-old child (Paul Robert Duryea).

 Qualities

-In addition to normal priestly duties and being well loved by his local community, Duryea practiced a unique "ministry of the wilderness".
+In addition to normal priestly duties, Duryea practiced a unique "ministry of the wilderness".
 He led numerous hiking and backpacking trips open to all, regardless of church affiliation or outdoor experience.
-His welcoming attitude and accepting nature encouraged many people to experience first hand the spiritual power of nature.

 Duryea was an amateur photographer of above-average talent whose subject was the wilderness he loved and the people who visited it with him.
 He used an old-fashioned large, heavy Rolleiflex twin-lens reflex camera that produced medium format 6 cm square slides.
 His friends have selected a few hundred of the best of his thousands of slides, scanned them, and made the images available on the web.